MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-In this code, we import the `wallets` data and the `connectWallet` function from the `useWalletProvider` hook.
+In this code, you've imported the `wallets` data and the `connectWallet` function from the `useWalletProvider` hook.

 The component first checks if there are any detected wallets using `Object.keys(wallets).length > 0`.
 This check ensures that if no wallets are found, a message: "No wallets detected", is displayed instead of an empty list.